ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

         Overall exit code is: 0

-It is possible to personalize the installation by setting variables like :code:`MEM` (default 8192MB) or :code:`DRIVER` (default podman; the complete list of variable is available with the command :code:`make`).
+It is possible to personalize the installation by setting variables like :code:`MEM` (default 8192MB) or :code:`DRIVER` (default podman; the complete list of variables is available with the command :code:`make`).
 One way of doing this is to create a file called :code:`PrivateRules.mak` in the root folder of the ska-cicd-deploy-minikube repository.
 An example of content is the following:

 .. code-block::
         :caption: PrivateRules.mak file (set memory 4096MB and driver docker)